Q: How can I securely delete files on a PC?

 On a Windows machines, a simple 'Empty Recycle Bin' will only erase the index to a file, not the file itself, thus exposing you to some risk if the file contained sensitive information, such as SSN, or anything you'd rather someone else could never see.
 To securely 'delete' a file involves overwriting the file several times.
 This will take longer than a simple 'Empty Recycle Bin'.

-There are several options to add this functionality to a Windows machine - see Removing Sensitive Data (On a Mac, under 'Finder', there are options for 'Empty Trash' and 'Secure Empty Trash'; secure delete functionality is also part of the IS&T supported PGP encryption implementation)
+There are alternative options to add this functionality to a Windows machine - see Removing Sensitive Data (On a Mac, under 'Finder', there are options for 'Empty Trash' and 'Secure Empty Trash'; secure delete functionality is also part of the IS&T supported PGP encryption implementation)

 The information below describes one option: a widely used, free, open source tool called Eraser, which can securely erase selected files on a PC.
 Files are overwritten several times, which means they are virtually impossible to restore.
 Eraser is not officially supported or distributed by IS&T and advise users to backup all needed data.

 - Close all applications except for the browser.